-Jn 20, 20, 19-31
+Jn 20.19-31

-On the evening of that first day of the week, when the doors were locked, where the disciples were, for fear of the Jews, Jesus came and stood in their midst and said to them, "Peace be with you."
+On the evening of that day, the first day of the week, the doors being locked where the disciples were for fear of the Jews, Jesus came and stood among them and said to them, "Peace be with you."

 When he had said this, he showed them his hands and his side.
-The disciples rejoiced when they saw the Lord.
-(Jesus) said to them again, "Peace be with you.
-As the Father has sent me, so I send you."

-And when he had said this, he breathed on them and said to them, "Receive the holy Spirit.
-Whose sins you forgive are forgiven them, and whose sins you retain are retained."
-Thomas, called Didymus, one of the Twelve, was not with them when Jesus came.

-So the other disciples said to him, "We have seen the Lord."
-But he said to them, "Unless I see the mark of the nails in his hands and put my finger into the nailmarks and put my hand into his side, I will not believe."
+Then the disciples were glad when they saw the Lord.
+Jesus said to them again, "Peace be with you.
+As the Father has sent me, even so I am sending you."
+And when he had said this, he breathed on them and said to them, "Receive the Holy Spirit.
+If you forgive the sins of anyone, they are forgiven; if you withhold forgiveness from anyone, it is withheld."
+Now Thomas, one of the Twelve, called the Twin, was not with them when Jesus came.
+So the other disciples told him, "We have seen the Lord."
+But he said to them, "Unless I see in his hands the mark of the nails, and place my finger into the mark of the nails, and place my hand into his side, I will never believe."

-Now a week later his disciples were again inside and Thomas was with them.
-Jesus came, although the doors were locked, and stood in their midst and said, "Peace be with you."
-Then he said to Thomas, "Put your finger here and see my hands, and bring your hand and put it into my side, and do not be unbelieving, but believe."
-Thomas answered and said to him, "My Lord and my God!"

-Jesus said to him, "Have you come to believe because you have seen me?
-Blessed are those who have not seen and have believed."
-Now Jesus did many other signs in the presence of (his) disciples that are not written in this book.
+Eight days later, his disciples were inside again, and Thomas was with them.
+Although the doors were locked, Jesus came and stood among them and said, "Peace be with you."
+Then he said to Thomas, "Put your finger here, and see my hands; and put out your hand, and place it in my side.
+Do not disbelieve, but believe."
+Thomas answered him, "My Lord and my God!"
+Jesus said to him, "Have you believed because you have seen me?
+Blessed are those who have not seen and yet have believed."

-But these are written that you may (come to) believe that Jesus is the Messiah, the Son of God, and that through this belief you may have life in his name.
+Now Jesus did many other signs in the presence of the disciples, which are not written in this book; but these are written so that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in his name.